dcunited001/dcunited001.github.io/_drafts/facets-of-greatness.md

 ## Knowledge

-These people value knowledge and systemize it's acquisition.
+These people value knowledge and systematize it's acquisition.
 They're intimately aware of what they don't know.
 They understand how to apply knowledge for gain.
 They have the wisdom to deftly perform when they don't have the knowledge.

 They construct strategies based on what they learn.
 Then they enumerate the factors and dependencies of the factors in that